Gergovie plateau: Location

-The plateau is located at 744 meters above sea level, and from it can be seen Chaîne des Puys, Clermont-Ferrand, and the Plaine des Sarlièves (Plain of Sarlièves), along with the Zénith d'Auvergne and the Puy de Sancy which dominates the Auvergne from it position 1886m above sea level.
+The plateau is located at 744 meters above sea level, and from it can be seen the Chaîne des Puys, Clermont-Ferrand, and the Plaine des Sarlièves (Plain of Sarlièves), along with the Zénith d'Auvergne and the Puy de Sancy which dominates the Auvergne from it position 1886m above sea level.
+It is composed of layers of basalt and limestone.

 Attractions

 A reconstructed "Gallic hut", with an accompanying permanent exhibition ("La Maison de Gergovie") can be seen on the plateau.

 Events

 Cervolix

 "Cervolix" - an association of kite fliers and kite surfers on the plateau.
 It is also used, since 1995, by remote-controlled aircraft fliers.